johnrcd/rovi-blog/_drafts/2024-08-31-site-themes.md

 # date_edited: 2024-02-07 19:06:00 -0600
 ---

-For websites

-During the summer, I overhauled my portfolio website.
-Version 2 (the previous design) of my website was focused on style -- a small amount of content with a large amount of flair.
-When I wrote that code, I thought it was pretty cool (and I still do!), but if you simply want to know *who* I am, and what I can do as a software developer, it wasn't super helpful.

-So, I wanted to change that.

-I spent a week quickly making the new design -- focused on simplicitiy, compactness, and all the information.

-This overhaul was all thanks to Johans, who proceeded to call my website "mid" which made me spend a bunch of time overhauling it
+(This is just context; if you only want the tutorial, just scroll down to "tutorial time").

+When I upgraded my portfolio website from version 2 to 3, I was focused on keeping things simple.

+Version 2 was styled with lots of empty space and a focus on flair -- I divided the website into screens, where first you'd see by name (and a small intro) in a big font, then down to who I was, then what I've done, then contact.

 ## tutorial time

-This tutorial will be demonstrated with the most barebones code possible, written for a single-page static website.

-Recommended that you start a new project.
+This tutorial will make a barebones application just to see how the theme functionality is implemented.
+You could probably do it in an existing project -- up to you.

+### setup

-There's three files you'll need to juggle between:
+There's three files you'll need to have:

 - `index.html`
 - `styles.css`
 - `palettes.js`

-Recommended that they're all in the same folder, but they don't technically have to be.
+Create them all in the same folder.

+#### `index.html`

+Add stuff to your `index.html` so you can see what happens when you change your CSS.

-Your page can have whatever content you like -- slap on an unordered list, a few header tags; doesn't really matter.
+You can have whatever content you like -- slap on an unordered list, a few header tags; doesn't really matter.
 Just have something.

 ```html
 <html lang="en">